Installing and configuring vsFTPD

 Restart and enable vsFTPD

 After you edit the configuation file, you must restart the vsFTPD service for the changes to take effect.
-Use the following command to restart vsFTPD on CentOS, RHEL, and Ubuntu:
+Use the following command to restart vsFTPD on CentOS, RHEL, and the Ubuntu operating system:

 systemctl restart vsftpd

 After vsFTPD restarts, you should also configure it to start when the server boots.
-Use the following command to enable vsFTPD to start at boot on CentOS, RHEL, and Ubuntu:
+Use the following command to enable vsFTPD to start at boot on CentOS, RHEL, and the Ubuntu operating system:

 systemctl enable vsftpd